 There are various ways that we can help you treat and prevent corns and callus such as:

-Podiatry appointment: our Podiatrists/Chiropodists or foot health practitioners are able to treat your corns and calluses painlessly within a treatment session.
+Podiatry appointment: Our Podiatrists/Chiropodists or foot health practitioners can treat your corns and calluses painlessly within a treatment session.
 They will also provide valuable advice and guidance such as how to choose the right type of footwear for your feet.

 Gait Analysis: we can assess your footprint through a Gait Analysis to identify areas of pressure when you walk or run.
 We can then prescribe bespoke orthotics to rebalance your foot posture and relieve pressure in those areas.